Steve Evans (footballer, born 1979): The New Saints

 Evans then rejoined his former club TNS, by now named The New Saints, the next day.
 In October 2010 he was fined and stripped of the captaincy of the team as part of The New Saints' actions following his arrest in September 2010 on a public order offence.
 He was also given extensive additional community work for the club, to play an active role in the coaching and development of young players at the club, assisting the academy and scholarship coaching programmes as well as becoming a player ambassador for the club's Football in the Community programme, working with local schools and junior clubs.
 In November it was announced that after failing to comply with some of the additional responsibilities set out by the club, that his contract had been terminated.
 After a long running contractual dispute with his former club, in May 2011 an independent Football Association of Wales tribunal in favour of Evans and decided that the player had been unfairly dismissed.
 The club announced that he had therefore returned to training with the club and was still contracted to the team.

 Whilst as the New Saints he completed his UEFA B Licence coaching qualification.
 In May 2012 he signed a new contract with the club.

 In September 2014, after two serious injuries he joined Connah's Quay Nomads on loan to get playing time.

 Caernarfon Town

 In August 2021 he returned to his playing career, when he signed for Caernarfon Town, at the age of 42.

+According to IFFHS, Evans was the third-oldest player (and oldest outfield player) in the world to play a match in the top tier of a national championship in 2021, aged 42 years and 298 days in his last Welsh Premier League game in 2021 against Flint Town United on 21 December, only behind goalkeepers Cristian Lucchetti (43) and Mohamed Abdel Monsef (44).